Dual Sponsorship Scheme

 - A score of at least 7.0 in each of the four areas tested (speaking, listening, reading and writing)

 - And an overall score of at least 7.5

-Any application made to the GMC will need to achieve the above IELTS score.
-The GMC only accepts the academic version of the IELTS test.
+Any application made to the College will need to achieve the above IELTS score.
+The GMC and College only accepts the academic version of the IELTS test.